sampsapenna/grove-lcd-pico/README.md

 ```
 Header file to include is `rgb_lcd.h`, same as in the Arduino library.

+Library defaults to using `i2c0_inst`, which is fine for most purposes.
+Some
+shields only expose `i2c0_inst`, so this parameter is made configurable via
+`GROVE_PICO_SHIELD` flag on compile-time.

 ## Bugs
 The library has been tested with the grove blue/white display, but not the
 RGB library.
 This means there might be bugs.
 Additionally, the drawing logic
-could be improved, `write()` function currently drawing a single character
+could be improved, `lcd_write()` function currently drawing a single character
 at a time.

 If you encounter a bug, go ahead and open an issue.